-In the last few decades, we have witnessed dramatic improvements in the world of technology.
-From the growth of the internet, nuclear power, blockchain technology, to custom cancer vaccines and dexterous robots, the world has undergone tremendous development in terms of technology.
+In the last few decades, we have witnessed remarkable improvements in the technology world.
+From the growth of the Internet, nuclear power, blockchain technology, to dexterous robots, the world has undergone tremendous development in terms of technology.
 However, one of the biggest tech developments is the emergence of smart homes.

 Generally, smart home technology refers to any suite of appliances, devices, or systems that are connected into a common network and can be remotely and independently controlled from a central repository.
 When your smart home works holistically as a single system, it can also be described as a connected home.
-For instance, your home lighting, thermostat, audio speakers, security cameras, fridge, locks, appliances, televisions, and more are all connected into a single system, which you can now control either from your smart home device or mobile phone.
+For instance, your home lighting, thermostat, speakers, security cameras, fridge, locks, appliances, televisions – are all connected into a single system, which you can now control either from your smart home device or mobile phone.

 When correctly connected, smart home devices should seamlessly understand each other.
 And this means that they will respond intuitively to both your personal and environmental commands.
 Smart devices and appliances are extremely amazing, especially when they are functioning as intended.
 However, before you can enjoy all the magic that smart devices bring on board, you must ensure your smart home is set up properly.
 Unfortunately, sometimes this connection process doesn’t always go as smoothly as you would love.
 And if you are like most people, the smartness of your smart home comes from its connection to the internet.
 If you are currently struggling to have your smart home device connected to the internet, we have got you covered.

-Below are some of the things you should do when your smart home isn’t connecting to a Wi-Fi network.
+Below are some things you can do when your smart home is not connecting to a Wi-Fi network.

-Similar to your connected devices, your smart home central hub could also remember the so-called bad information and sign in to an invalid IP address.
+Like your connected devices, your smart home central hub could also remember bad information and login to an invalid IP address.
 So, after you have re-booted your router and the network is up and running, it’s time to reboot your hub to ensure it re-establishes its connection with the network.

 An outdated firmware or software can also potentially result in connection problems.
 Connection issues will always arise when applications and firmware have become obsolete.
 You should also note that by just updating the apps won’t solve the whole issue.
 You’ll have to have a look at the device to ensure all the required firmware updates are effectively installed.
 Most smart home devices will always update themselves automatically and some will occasionally notify you of any recent updates.
 For instance, the Philips Hue system, Belkin’s WeMo system as well as Logitech’s Harmony hub will let you know when you need to refresh things a bit, and you shouldn’t ignore some of these warnings.
 And apart from making your smart home devices function well, these apps or firmware updates can equally patch security holes.

-If everything fails up to this point, your best bet toward troubleshooting your connectivity problems.
-Performing a factory reset on your smart home device will help diagnose the problem.
+If everything else fails, this is your best bet toward troubleshooting your connectivity problems.
+Performing a reset on your smart home device will help diagnose the problem.
 The procedure for going about this may vary accordingly, and you’ll need to consult your user manual or contact your manufacturer.

 However, if you are still unable to find a solution, don’t hesitate to contact our local smart home technician for assistance.